Height (Anthro): 5'9".

 Weight (Anthro): 170 lbs.

-Identifying features (Anthro): Green eyes, short spiky hair, star-shaped eye markings, a forward facing abdominal pouch (feral pouch opening faces back), nickel-sized ear gauges with hollow plugs, left eyebrow and labret piercings.
+Identifying features (Anthro): Emerald eyes, wild spiky hair, star-shaped eye markings, a forward facing abdominal pouch (feral pouch opening faces back), nickel-sized ear gauges with hollow plugs, left eyebrow and labret piercings.
+Build is stocky, somewhat muscular.

-Feral Tasmin's biology is in line with the average female thylacine and can be comparable with this information in art and literature.
+Feral Tasmin's biology is comparable with that of the typical female thylacine in art and literature.

-Tasmin lives for the moment, always on the move.
-As a nomad, she makes her temporary quarters inside a dry, shallow cave or stone den which she decorates with cannabis leaves and poppy pods.
-She arises just before dusk to hunt, or if she is feeling particularly tired or sick she will forage for fresh roadkill.
+Tasmin feels more at home in nature than urban areas, preferring deep, secluded forests.
+She lives for the moment, always on the move.
+As a nomad, Tasmin makes her temporary quarters inside a dry, shallow cave or stone den which she decorates with cannabis leaves and poppy pods.
+She arises just before dusk to hunt or forage for fresh roadkill.
 Tasmin is cautious and goes out of her way to avoid humans.
 Her species has witnessed firsthand how destructive humanity can be.

-Tasmin grew up alone in the woods near a small beach town, believing that she was the very last living thylacine.
-This made her quite the spectacle when she ventured into town to stock up on supplies.
+Tasmin grew up alone in the woods believing that she was the very last living thylacine.
+Her hobbies include mastering archery, tracking and hunting.
+She knew no others like her which left her feeling isolated and unable to make friends.
 Tas loved being in the spotlight when she was younger, but often confused the attention with safety and immunity.
-As she grew into adolescence, she learned that many of her friends were simply using her to get ahead.
+As she grew into adolescence, she learned that many of her friendships were one-sided and slowly withdrew from society.

-Tasmin completely withdrew from society and sunk into a deep depression.
-She quickly mastered archery and learned to hunt with a bow.
+Slowly, Tasmin learned that it was in fact possible to be happy on her own.
 Over the years she came to realize why there were no other thylacines where she grew up.
-Their native lands were destroyed and any remaining thylacines had relocated long ago.
+Their native lands were destroyed and any remaining thylacines had moved or died out long ago.
 These days, Tasmin fights to protect her homeland from loggers and poachers.
-While she is no longer recognized as the last living thylacine, Tasmin is certainly the last to defend the home of her ancestors.
+She may not be the last thylacine, but Tasmin is certainly the last to defend the home of her ancestors.

 More information about Thylacinus cynocephalus, the creature Tasmin is based off of, can be found at The Thylacine Museum.